 Notes

-Ideas for enjoying your homemade guacamole depends on your dietary restrictions, but here are some options: classic tortilla chips, Siete chips or other paleo chips, cut veggies, on a salmon burger or chicken burgers, with nachos, tacos, etc
+Ideas for enjoying your homemade guacamole depend on your dietary restrictions, but options include: classic tortilla chips, Siete chips or other paleo chips, cut veggies, on a salmon burger or chicken burgers, with nachos, tacos, etc.

-Reheating: If you’re taking the guacamole leftovers out of the fridge, do not attempt to reheat it.
-I recommend letting it sit on the counter for 20 minutes or so to warm back up to room temperature.
+Reheating: If you’re taking the guacamole leftovers out of the fridge, do not attempt to heat it.
+I recommend letting it sit on the counter for 20 minutes or so to come back to room temperature.

 Nutrition